edo3101/waste2trade/README.md

 Use this space to show useful examples of how the Waste2Trade platform can be used.
 Below are some scenarios and examples:

+*USER*

 1. **User Registration:**
-   - Navigate to the registration page by clicking on the "Register" link in the navigation bar.
+   - Navigate to the registration page by clicking on the "Join" in the landing page.
+   - Or "Register" in the login page.
    - Fill in the required information such as username, email, and password.
    - Click the "Register" button to create a new user account.